 Singing is a highly competitive industry that for many is challenging to pursue.
 It is a performance based career and individuals considering this field should not be afraid to be on stage and in front of an audience.
 Singing does not require any formal education per se, but singers must have a developed musical ability to sing songs that will be pleasing to the ear.
 Many singers spend years training and developing their vocal abilities.
 A successful singer will be able to capture the attention of the intended audience and perfectly navigate and control the pitch, tone, and rhythm of their voice.

-Singers can work in a variety of locations but are predominately performing on a stage or recording in a studio.
+A singer can work in a variety of locations, but for the most part perform on a stage or record in a studio.
 Special event singers often travel to perform at various venues including:

 Professional recording singers exist outside of the entertainment industry in small numbers and are typically employed in marketing sectors for use in marketing jingles and advertisements.
 These singers will usually work as collaborators and writers of the pieces they sing and will work out of an office.